Sonoma County to Become America’s First 100% Sustainable Wine Region

 As you drive around Sonoma County, make sure to watch for our “Sonoma County Sustainable” vineyard signs that identify the vineyards that are practicing sustainable farming.

-Since putting this stake in the ground, Sonoma County’s grape growers and vintners have made significant progress towards reaching this goal.
-In just two years, more than 64% of our vineyard acreage have gone through a sustainability self-assessment and almost half our vineyard acres have been certified by a third party auditor.
+Since putting this stake in the ground just over 5 years ago, Sonoma County’s grape growers and vintners have made incredible progress towards reaching this goal.
+As of December of 2018, more than 97% of our vineyard acreage have gone through a sustainability self-assessment and over 87% of our vineyard acres have been certified by a third-party auditor.
 These groundbreaking efforts have received global recognition, including California’s Governor Brown bestowing the state’s highest environmental honor, the 2016 Governor’s Environmental and Economic Leadership Award (GEELA), to Sonoma County Winegrowers for their leadership and commitment to sustainability.

 Visit www.sonomawinegrape.org to learn more.